CastleLab/COMP3021-2021Fall-PA1-Student-Version/GRADING.md

 This section outlines the procedure used for grading your PA1 submission.

 1. Download and extract the latest non-late submission from CASS or GitHub.
+    - By default we grade using the CASS version.
+We do not grade your GitHub version unless the CASS version is missing.
 2. Blend the submission with all test cases ([see here](#running-the-test-cases)).
 3. Clean the project by running `./gradlew clean` (or the `Clean` configuration in IntelliJ)
 4. Run each of the following Gradle configurations: